PolyPasswordHasher/PolyPasswordHasher-Django/README.md

-PolyPassHash-Django
+PolyPasswordHasher-Django
 ===================

-Django password hasher using the PolyPassHash algo
+Django password hasher using the PolyPasswordHasher algo